The Brave Soul of Virginia Rose

 More than a little, if she was being honest.

-When her uncle finished the psalm, her father rose to take his turn speaking, and Virginia shifted quickly into his place on the pew.
+When her uncle finished, her father rose to take his turn speaking, and Virginia shifted quickly into his place on the pew.
 She felt safer there, shielded between her mother and grandmother, and soon she forgot to be afraid.
 Her grandmother pulled tighter her shawl.

-The negative man hovered at the casket and bent nearer to the child inside, searching.
+The negative man hovered at the casket and bent nearer to the child inside, seeming to search for something.
 Virginia drew closer to her mother.
-Her mother pulled her scarf closer to her neck.
+Her mother pulled her scarf tighter to her neck.

-Her father continued, “She never backed down from a challenge.
-Even when she—“ Her father wiped at his eyes with the back of his hand.
+Her father’s words found her again, “She never backed down from a challenge.
+Even when she—“ He knuckled the tears from his eyes.
 “She kept fighting to the end.
 There was no stopping—“ He struggled to continue, softly sobbing whenever he tried.

 This was the second.

 And then the shadow snapped straight, and swept up beside her father.
-It paused there beside him, and for a moment, the shadow hovered above the crimson carpet of the sanctuary.
+It paused there beside him, and for a moment, it simply hovered above the crimson carpet of the sanctuary.
 Then it disappeared into the natural shadows of the mourners seated across the aisle.

 Virginia rushed to her father and tried to hug him, for his comfort and hers.
 Her arms passed through his body like a dense fog.
 She could almost feel him, but not quite, not enough.
 She felt only helplessness.

-Behind her, her father continued, “She was afraid, of course.
+At the lectern, her father found his words, “She was afraid, of course.
 God, we all were.
 But like my brother pointed out, you have to be afraid before you can be brave.”
+The tears came again.

 “It’s okay, John,” her uncle said, putting an arm around her father’s shoulders.
 “It’s okay.”

 And wasn’t it true?
 Hadn’t she been brave when the carriage horse kicked her?
 Even when her blood mixed with her tears and her mother screamed for help?
-Even when her father carried her to the house and the doctors came so soon after?
+Even when her father carried her to her bed and the doctors came so soon after?

 And even when she just couldn’t keep her eyes open any longer…